intrig/ict/bitstring.md

 ```

 Bitstrings store resizable data and provide access at a bit level.
 There are convenient ways of converting
 bitstrings to and from strings and integers.
-The bitstring unit test provides usage examples.

 Input and output bit streams can be used for writing and reading bits to and from a stream.

-Example usage can be found in the examples directory.

 * [ict::bitstring](#bitstring)
 * [ict::ibitstream](#ibitstream)